varglbargl/die-mad/README.md

 ### Impossible/Questionable/Stupid Features

  - 🔮 Dice rolling animations (Look, there's only so much I can do before it gets too laggy.
 The web just wasn't built for this.)
- - 🔮 Haptic feedback when dice hit an edge (don't even know if there's a web API for phone vibration, maybe impossible?)
+ - ✅ Haptic feedback when dice hit an edge (don't even know if there's a web API for phone vibration.
+EDIT: THERE IS!!)
  - 🔮 Sounds?
 I feel like nobody wants sounds.
 I know I don't at least... but maybe some day.
  - 🔮 Presets like Fireball Dice (lots and lots of little orange D6s that leave a fire trail)
  - 🔮 Some kind of reward for donating or something?
 I don't know about this one.
 I mean I want to keep every part of this free.